 Countryside stewardship schemes can offer landowners payments for managing and protecting archaeological sites on their land.
 See further information regarding Countryside Stewardship and how to apply.
 SCCAS can help you to identify sites of interest on your land and show how the conservation of historic features need not conflict with good agricultural practice.
 Advice and assistance with the archaeological element of countryside stewardship schemes is also available.

-SCCAS is also happy to offer free archaeological advice relating to Woodland Management Plans, tree planting or felling proposals, EIA (agriculture) applications, river improvement works and other similar schemes.
+SCCAS is also happy to offer archaeological advice relating to Woodland Management Plans, tree planting or felling proposals, EIA (agriculture) applications, river improvement works and other similar schemes.

 How to contact us